Opposites Attract - A journey to Africa

-The voice of judgement in my head often repeats the phrase “who do you think you are?”
+The voice of judgment in my head often repeats the phrase “who do you think you are?”
 Over and over again until some part of me starts to identify with it.
-I know its not real, I know it's not my true self, but it hurts nonetheless.
+I know it's not real, I know it's not my true self, but it hurts nonetheless.

 Reason vs. Instinct

-I met a lovely zimbabwean woman in the customs line named Peira.
+I met a lovely Zimbabwean woman in the customs line named Peira.
 She was an expat in Cape Town from Switzerland where she worked with the UN.
-She is now a PhD student in Psychology and studying healing through spirituality in native zimbabweans.
-She told me all about Cape Town, its history, the drought and how greed, poor planning and a misuse of the earth led to this problem.
+She is now a Ph.D. student in Psychology and studying healing through spirituality in native Zimbabweans.
+She told me all about Cape Town, its history, the drought and how greed, poor planning and misuse of the earth led to this problem.
 She told me great places to go and see.
-My parents are often worried at my opennes when I travel alone, but what I have found is that when I trust my instincts and tap into my inner discernment, It never leads me wrong and I end of meeting the most fascinating people.
+My parents are often worried at my openness when I travel alone, but what I have found is that when I trust my instincts and tap into my inner discernment, It never leads me wrong and I end of meeting the most fascinating people.